A School-Based Reform Project

 Project Paper – Phase II: English version and Arabic version.

-Three university professors along with four educational pofessionals comprise the TAMAM project steering team (PST).
+The TAMAM Project was initiated by three Arab educators with long experience with school improvement: two university professors: Dr. Saouma Boujaoude and Dr. Murad Jurdak, and Dr. Sally AlTurki, Senior Vice President of Dhahran Ahliyya Schools (DAS).
+The TAMAM’s Project is lead by a Steering Team (PST) comprised of two university professors specialized in Education, and four educational experts.
 The PST believes that although a lot can be learned from examining the best practices around the world, educational researchers and policy-makers in developing countries need to exercise caution while adapting Western-born models and practices.
-Their main challenge is to develop a culturally grounded model of school-based reform in order to trigger teachers’ learning, and build their capacity to lead and sustain school-based improvement.
+The main goal of the PST is to develop a culturally grounded model of school-based reform that can guide Arab educational practitioners to trigger their learning, hence building their capacity to lead and sustain school-based improvement.

 On June 14-16, 2015 TAMAM will be organizing a “Coaches’ Training” that will cover the TAMAM coaching process in addition to all matters related to monitoring and evaluation.